felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 system of learning, I have found the key to unlimited mountains of wisdom that profoundly impacted every aspect of my identity.
-Where I once felt stuck in constantly repeating the same mistakes, I could now *read* on the subject.
+Where I once felt stuck in constantly repeating the same mistakes, I could now *learn* about the subject.
 This enlarged my perspective, made me see things differently, and suggested different ways to act.
 I cannot overstate
 it: This process changed my life.